reinaldoc/visops/README.md

 Visops: a wrapper to Mozilla SOPS like visudo.
 SOPS is used to encrypt YAML values.

-Visops permit edit a encrypted file.
-Basicly we need decrypt file before open text editor and encrypt after close text editor.
-A YAML file with all values encrypted or those ones encrypted with **encrypted_regex** will works, so detected regexp from existing file will be applied on encryption.
+Visops permits a user to edit an encrypted file.
+Basically we need to decrypt the file before opening the text editor and encrypt the file after closing the text editor.

+A YAML file with all values encrypted or those ones encrypted with **encrypted_regex** will work, so detected regexp from the existing file will be applied on encryption.

 ## Limitations

-Visops use the first encrypted_regex that appear on YAML file to re-encrypt the file.
-Then visops doesn't work with multi YAMLs on a single file that use more then one regexp.
+Visops uses the first encrypted_regex that appears on YAML file to re-encrypt the file.
+Then visops doesn't work with multi YAMLs on a single file that uses more than one regexp.
 Visops will alert you if that's the case.

 ## Requiments